xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/README.md

 ### Asynchronous replication

-In ArangoDB any write operation will be logged to the write-ahead log.
+In AvocadoDB any write operation will be logged to the write-ahead log.
 When using Asynchronous replication slaves will connect to a master and apply all the events from the log in the same order locally.
 After that, they will have the same state of data as the